 UX Booth Style Guide

-Below is UX Booth’s style guide.
-It covers the important bits and it’s far from comprehensive; refer to the Chicago Manual of Style for further details (as that’s where we get most of our style ideas).
-Our guide is magical: using it will make you a better writer.
+Our style guide covers the basics of what we look for while editing articles.
+It’s far from comprehensive.
+Please refer to the Chicago Manual of Style for further details (as that’s where we get most of our style ideas).

 • Titles: Use initial capitalization.
 For instance: “How to Design for the User.”
 Note that “to,” “for,” and “the” are lowercase.